Astronomers create a tool to study the composition of stars

 Now thanks to a new tool developed by scientists from the Center for Astrophysics and Related Technologies (CATA) belonging to the University of Chile and the Diego Portales University, scientists will easily be able to study the atmospheres of other stars in the galaxy.

-It’s about a open source program called ARIADNE (“Spectral power distribution fitter using Bayesian averaging of models”), capable of modeling star atmospheres automatically, a technique that had not been widely used until now in astronomy, but has been heavily used in areas such as climatology.
+It’s regarding a open source program called ARIADNE (“Spectral power distribution fitter using Bayesian averaging of models”), capable of modeling star atmospheres automatically, a technique that had not been widely used until now in astronomy, but has been heavily used in areas such as climatology.

 The technique will not only make it possible to study stars where planetary systems have been discovered, it also has potential for application in areas such as medicine and the social sciences.